adelinelim/search_file_by_tag/setting/README.md

 # Search Hashtag Keywords in files
 This tool is to search all the hashtag keywords in the files.
-The usual ag or grep search are searching keywords by "OR" options when you supply multiple keywords.
-This tool provides an "AND" search for keywords.

 # Setup